John F. Chase

 John F. Chase (1843–1914) was a Union Army soldier in the American Civil War and a recipient of the United States military's highest decoration, the Medal of Honor.
 An artilleryman, Chase earned the medal by continuing to work his cannon despite intense Confederate fire at the Battle of Chancellorsville.
 He later participated in the Battle of Gettysburg and was severely wounded, losing his right arm, by a Confederate artillery shell.
 After the war, Chase worked as an inventor before moving to the St. Petersburg, Florida, area.
 In Florida, he was involved in various business pursuits, including an attempt to form a retirement community for former soldiers in Veteran City, today known as Gulfport.

+Early life

+Chase was born in Chelsea, Maine to Oliver and Rachel Chase.
+In June 1861 he joined Company B of the 3rd Maine Infantry.
+In November of that year he transferred to the 5th Maine Artillery.

 Battle of Chancellorsville

 Chase joined the Army from Augusta, Maine, and by May 3, 1863, was serving as a private in the 5th Battery, Maine Light Artillery.
 On that day, during the Battle of Chancellorsville, his unit was ordered to move forward through heavy fire, set up their six cannons, and commence firing on the Confederate forces.
 Confederate artillery had been established on a ridge 600 ft away, and the guns poured heavy fire onto the 5th Maine's designated position.
 Within thirty minutes of setting up their own cannons, half of the men in Chase's battery were dead.
 Soon, all of the battery's officers had been killed or wounded and Chase's cannon was one of only two that were still operational.
 Lieutenant Edmund Kirby from the 1st U.S. Battery arrived to take command of the 5th Maine.
 Immediately after reaching Chase's gun, a Confederate shell exploded nearby and struck Kirby in the hip, leaving him incapacitated.
 As he lay beside the cannon, Chase asked if he wanted to be taken from the field, and Kirby replied, "No, not as long as a gun can be fired."

 Eventually, Chase and another man, Corporal James Lebroke, were the only members of the battery still standing.
 Together, they continued to fire their cannon, with Chase sponging and ramming the muzzle, despite sustained fire from the Confederate artillery and approaching infantry.
 The gun was finally disabled when it was hit directly in the muzzle by a Confederate shell; the damage prevented Chase and Lebroke from reloading the weapon.
 Chase again asked Lieutenant Kirby if he wanted to be carried from the field, and Kirby replied, "No, not until the guns are taken off."